Est. Whitetail Population

 Non-resident hunting license and deer permit

 Taken by Ronnie Cox in Aroostook County in 1965.

 Record B&C Typical Stat

 Total B&C Typical Entries

-Taken by Hill Gould in Washington County in 1910 and currently ranks No. 64 all time.
+Taken by Hill Gould in Washington County in 1910.

 Record B&C Non-Typical Stat

 Record B&C Non-Typical Entries